mleifer6/Matt-Leifer-s-Code/Summer Research/ReadME.md

-Here's a sample of the code I produced this summer to analyze millions of crowdsourced answers collected by Google - it represents about a third of code produced for this project.
+Here's a sample of the code I produced this summer to analyze millions of crowdsourced answers collected by Google.
+The code here represents roughly a fourth of the whole project, all of which I wrote.

 Sample 1 has a some functions that will parse the data files Google gave to me and Sample 2 will output some graphs and other statistics once the data is analyzed.
-The functions and code that control the analysis are not included here.
+The functions and code that control the actual analysis are not included here.